Importance-Based Token Merging for Efficient Image and Video Generation

 \section{Method}

-We propose a novel token-merging method for diffusion models.
-Our approach uses classifier-free guidance to identify important tokens, allowing for a more efficient allocation of computing resources.
-Additionally, we create a dynamic pool of important tokens, with the pool size adapting to the token merging ratio.
-This adjustment enhances resource allocation and reduces redundancy when determining which tokens to merge. \cref{fig:main} provides an overview of our method.
+We propose a novel importance-based token-merging method, summarized in \cref{fig:main}, allowing for a more efficient allocation of computing resources.
+We highlight that classifier-free guidance serves as an effective importance indicator.
+Further, we propose using a dynamic pool of important tokens, where the pool size adapts to the token merging ratio, optimizing resource allocation and reducing redundancy.

 \paragraph{Important Tokens.}